Senpai wa Otokonoko – Glossary

 Chapter titles

-Only the Korean release translated the chapter titles.
+Only the English and Korean releases translated the chapter titles.
 While WEBTOON is technologically capable of displaying chapter titles, the other language releases don’t include them and refer to the chapters by their chapter number only.
 Most of the time the title is just a phrase plucked from the body of the chapter itself, but there are a few exceptions where the title adds something extra that does make this unfortunate.

 Note on typesetting